kunle123-ui/kunle/Command-Reference.md

 ```

 ### Skip signatures
-If you have eosd running in your local, as an easy way for developers to test functionality without dealing with keys, eosd can be run so that Transaction signatures are not required.
+If you have nodeos running in your local, as an easy way for developers to test functionality without dealing with keys, nodeos can be run so that Transaction signatures are not required.

 ```
-$ eosd --skip-transaction-signatures
+$ nodeos --skip-transaction-signatures
 ```

 And then for any operation that requires signing, use the -s option

 ```
-$ eosc ${command} ${subcommand} -s ${param}
+$ cleos ${command} ${subcommand} -s ${param}
 ```

 ### Using Separate Wallet App

-Instead of using the wallet functionality built-in to eosd, you can also use a separate wallet app which can be found inside programs/eos-walletd.
-By default, port 8888 is used by eosd, so choose another port for the wallet app.
+Instead of using the wallet functionality built-in to nodeos, you can also use a separate wallet app which can be found inside programs/walleos.
+By default, port 8888 is used by nodeos, so choose another port for the wallet app.

 ```
-$ eos-walletd --http-server-endpoint 127.0.0.1:8887
+$ walleos --http-server-endpoint 127.0.0.1:8887
 ```

 Then for any operation that requires signing, use the –wallet-host and –wallet-port option

 ```
-$ eosc --wallet-host 127.0.0.1 --wallet-port 8887 ${command} ${subcommand} ${param}
+$ cleos --wallet-host 127.0.0.1 --wallet-port 8887 ${command} ${subcommand} ${param}
 ```

 ## Error Examples